 Sales of a substantial number of shares of our common stock in the public market or the perception that these sales might occur could significantly reduce the market price of our common stock, and impair our ability to raise adequate capital through the sale of additional equity securities.
-For example, the 6,241,473 shares of our common stock held by BIMA are subject to an 18-month lockup period, which expires June 30, 2022, after which BIMA will be able to sell a certain amount of its shares, subject to certain sales and volume limitations, or, if BIMA requests registration of its shares pursuant to its registration rights, without such sales and volume limitations.
+For example, the 6,241,473 shares of our common stock purchased by BIMA were subject to an 18-month lockup period, which expired on June 30, 2022, after which BIMA is able to sell a certain amount of its shares, subject to certain sales and volume limitations, or, if BIMA requests registration of its shares pursuant to its registration rights, without such sales and volume limitations.
 Following a second 18-month period, which expires December 31, 2023, BIMA will be able to sell shares without limitation.